-A Broccoli Quinoa Enchilada Casserole that’s healthy, easy to make and filled with lots of veggies! (vegetarian, gluten free)
+This Quinoa Enchilada Bake is a healthy Tex-Mex casserole that’s easy to make and filled with lots of veggies!
+Made with quinoa, black beans, broccoli, enchilada sauce and more! (vegetarian, gluten free)

 Question: how many healthy ingredients can I fit into this vegetarian enchilada casserole and still have it taste awesome?
 Answer: quite a bit!

-Aside from using spices, the secret to adding tons of flavor to this enchilada casserole is roasting the vegetables before mixing them in with the quinoa and other ingredients.
+Aside from using spices, the secret to adding tons of flavor to this enchilada bakeis roasting the vegetables before mixing them in with the quinoa and other ingredients.

 Roasting vegetables in the oven caramelizes their natural sugars and adds a greater depth of flavor.
 They become a little sweet and nutty which compliments the heat and spice from the enchilada sauce.
 Plus, roasting always creates those little toasty, almost burnt bits which are always my favorite part. 🙂